 Tips for perfect Lemon Cookies:

-- make sure you chill the dough before trying to shape the cookies as it will be far too sticky to roll in powdered sugar easily when it’s first mixed up.
+- Make sure you chill the dough before trying to shape the cookies as it will be far too sticky to roll in powdered sugar easily when it’s first mixed up.
 I actually find these cookies work best if you portion the cookie dough out into balls before chilling it (I use a cookie scoop).
 Then the dough stays nice and cold while rolling them in icing sugar so they bake a bit nicer.

 - I have a lemon zester like this (mine is Pampered Chef brand, but same style) and love it – although it does pull the zest off in long strips so you need to chop it up finely before using it.
 I like to mix these cookies up in the food processor so that I can process the sugar and long strips of lemon zest together first which chops the zest up finely – also, combining the zest with the sugar first gives you a more pronounced lemon flavour then if you just mix it into the dough at a later step.